learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 45-49          2
 ```

-If the campus manager is inquired about the average average class size, he would perform the following tasks:
+If the campus manager is inquired about the average class size, he would perform the following tasks:

 1. Construct a PMG from given data
 2. Compute the mean from calculated PMF